 (left) Entrance to the older part of the town; (centre) restored gate of the new walls; (right) S. Antonio Abate

 The small medieval settlement was a property of Spedale di S. Spirito in Sassia for many centuries until it was acquired by the Farnese, who included it in the Duchy of Ronciglione.
 The Farnese promoted the development of Castel Sant'Elia and new walls marked the enlarged extent of the settlement.
 In the second half of the XVIIth century the small town returned under the direct rule of the Papal State.
-The parish church was rebuilt during the pontificate of Pope Clement XII.
+The parish church was rebuilt in 1737 during the pontificate of Pope Clement XII.

 (left) The rock containing Cappella di Madonna ad Rupes; (right) altar with a XVIth century painting